ALIRAZA17/ALIRAZA17/README.md

 <h1 align="center">Hi 👋, I'm Ali Raza </h1>

-- 🔭 I’m currently working on different Web and App projects.
+- 🔭 I’m currently pursuing my Masters from Germany and also working on different Web and App projects.

 - 🌱 I have a deep understanding of MERN Stack as well as Flutter covering overall aspects of web and app development.
 Currently I'm learning DevOps and related content.